 Ticket buyers get two Jackie Chans for the price of one in “Twin Dragons,” but the pic itself is no great bargain.
-Dimension Films has unearthed and English-dubbed “Seung Lung Wui,” co-directed by Ringo Lam and Tsui Hark, which was a big hit in Hong Kong in 1992 and has long been widely available on video in the U.S. and elsewhere in an earlier English-dubbed version.
+Dimension Films has unearthed, re-edited and English-dubbed “Seung Lung Wui,” co-directed by Ringo Lam and Tsui Hark, which was a big hit in Hong Kong in 1992 and has long been widely available on video in the U.S. and elsewhere in an earlier English-dubbed version.
 Production values are notably inferior to similar domestic product, and even Chan — who has now dubbed his own voice for each of his dual roles — may not be enough to lure genre fans into theaters.
 Expect a quick U-turn back to the vid stores.